Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For it marks a soldier’s bed”

-With respect to symbolic remembrance of war dead through the wearing of poppies, there is a special flower language for the natural variations of the wild poppy.
+The remembrance of war dead through the wearing of symbolic poppies has evolved over time to include a flower language for natural variations of the wild poppy.
 A blood red poppy with a black cross at the centre signifies the soldier, sailor or airman who ‘fell’ in battle; a red poppy with a half of a black cross passing through the centre indicates a soldier who was wounded; a quarter of a black cross on a single petal, represents the 'walking wounded'; while a white poppy growing amongst a patch of red poppies or a red poppy with pale marks on the bloom signifies the boy soldiers, sailors and pilots who lied about their age to enlist.
 Pale pink or purple poppies are reminders of the animals casualties of war, and poppies with six or more black marks around the centre are a reminder of the many sets of brothers who died while serving.
 We join with others this day in remembrance of service and sacrifice. 🌺

 The beautiful poppy, often grown for its colourful flowers, has a long history of symbolic and medicinal use throughout history.
 In Greek and Roman mythology, poppies were used as offerings to the dead.
 Today, poppies are used as emblems on tombstones to symbolize eternal sleep or resurrection after death.